 - There are few built-in images/icons/shapes — you will need to find images you want in Google search and upload them as images

-Price Plans start from $68 per month for the core plan, which is totally great and really accomplishes most of your landing pages dreams.
-There is also Optimizer plan for $113 per month that includes A/B Testing and Heatmaps features, and Team & Agency plan for $203 per month that adds branded lead notifications, 15 sub-accounts, and more.
+Price Plans start from $99 per month for the core plan, which is totally great and really accomplishes most of your landing pages dreams.
+With that you get branded lead notifications, 15 sub-accounts, and more.

-Leadpages offers unlimited pages creation as well as unlimited traffic & leads even on the most inexpensive plan.
+Leadpages offers unlimited pages creation as well as unlimited traffic and leads even on the most inexpensive plan.